 We found an optimum Model at K = 27 where the RMS Error is minimum.
-Our dataset was quite small, which enabled us to find the optimum K; As the dataset grows, the speed of the k-NN algorithm declines very fast, which is a limitation of this algorithm.
+Our dataset was relatively small, which enabled us to see the optimum K; As the dataset grows, the speed of the k-NN algorithm declines very fast, which is a limitation of this algorithm.

-Grammarly is a cross-platform cloud-based writing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
-For categorizing similar sentences and textual documents, Grammarly relies on the KNN classification algorithm.
+Grammarly is a cross-platform, cloud-based writing assistant that reviews spelling, grammar, punctuation, clarity, engagement, and delivery mistakes.
+Grammarly relies on the KNN classification algorithm for categorising similar sentences and textual documents.

 Netflix uses the KNN Algorithm to categorize similar content-based shows.
-Netflix also uses KNN as a Recommendation Engine to recommend similar items; they compare the set of users who like each item — when a similar set of users like two different items, the items themselves are similar!
+Netflix also uses KNN as a Recommendation Engine to recommend similar items; they compare the set of users who like each item — when a matching set of users like two different items, the items are identical!